Dream Cave

-Dream Cave (sometimes called Dream Hole or Dream Mine) is a natural limestone cavern located near Wirksworth in Derbyshire, England.
+Dream Cave (sometimes called Dream Hole or Dream Mine) is a natural limestone cavern located near Wirksworth and Hopton in Derbyshire, England.

 It was discovered by lead miners in 1822 and was found to contain the almost complete skeletal remains of a woolly rhinoceros and other large mammal bones.
 These remains were acquired by the geologist William Buckland and are now housed in Oxford Museum.

 Location and description

 Dream Cave formed as a natural karstic cavity along a vein of mineralisation within a series of Lower Carboniferous limestone rocks called the Monsal Dale Formation.
 The entrance to Dream Cave (known to cavers as Dream Hole) is on a grass-covered mound, on a hillside to the west of the town of Wirksworth, east of Carsington Reservoir, and overlooking woodland.
 This entrance is a deep and steep-sided natural fissure within the limestone, and is in fields pockmarked by former lead-mining activity.

 Dream Cave lies at an altitude of approximately 240 m and is about 15 m deep, with cavities running in a west-north-west to east-south-easterly direction.

 Although originally completely infilled with loose material, almost all has since been removed, and what little remains is so disturbed that it shows none of the original stratigraphy.